khval/dummy.card/README.md

 if I compare to the function pointer addresses in main interface of exec.library, so likely it’s one of this. why error is unknown is yet unknown, but I expect it might be set, when the function has bad input maybe.

+08.10.2022:
+So looked at error code 0x01000008 its AN_SemCorrupt, A Semaphore is in a illigal state.